ayse-nur-safak/servesless-traveler-guide-website-on-AWS/README.md

 ###### II.
 Objectives
 Define the objectives of this Project.
 ###### III.
 Target Customers
--Tourists which will come from abroad.
+- Tourists which will come from abroad.
--Locals
+- Locals
--People who guides tourists
+- People who guides tourists
-IV.
+###### IV.
 Value Proposition
-Advantages of creating a Traveler Guıde Website:
+Advantages of creating a Traveler Guide Website:
 #### 3. Preliminary Plan
 ###### I.	Planned Deliverables
 Please include the deliverables that you think of.
 What are the outcomes of your project’s phases?